Queensland has boundless natural beauty and a lifestyle that’s the envy of the world. It boasts a robust, competitive and diverse economy.

 - working closely with business, local governments and regional economic development organisations to identify distinct opportunities and advantages for industries with significant potential to attract new investment, expand business and drive local economies forward.

-We aim to support businesses by growing their capabilities to increase participation by Queensland businesses in major project supply chains.
+We aim to support Queensland businesses by growing their capabilities to increase participation in major project supply chains.
 We do this by:

 - delivering industry capability services and programs and tailored support to develop growth plans and improving business efficiency